MingSheng92/leddit/README.md

 Side project to build a reddit like web application, aiming to learn on mainly Typescript and graphQL, work in progress.

 ### Tech
-1. React
+The full stack application will be written in typescript and graphql for learning purposes. <br />

-2. TypeScript
+Frontend
-3. GraphQL
+1. React/Next.js
-4. Apollo Server
+2. [URQL](https://formidable.com/open-source/urql/) - to generate query/mutation hooks for F/E usage

-5. Node.js
+Back end
-6. PostgresSQL
+1. Node.js
-7. Mikro-orm
+2. Express.js
-8. Redis (?)
+3. Apollo Server
-9. TypeGraphQL
+4. PostgresSQL
-10. Next.js (?)
+5. Mikro-orm
-(?) being it might be replaced with other framework or libraries.
+6. Redis - for user authentication usage